In-distribution adversarial attacks on object recognition models using gradient-free search: Additional details on CMA-Search

-We extend these approaches to work well with our low-dimensional scene representation by utilizing a gradient-free optimization method to search the space---Covariance Matrix Adaptation-Evolution Strategy (CMA-ES)~\cite{hansen1996adapting, hansen2016cma}.
-We found that gradient descent with differentiable rendering struggled to find in-distribution errors in our scenes due to the low dimensionality of the optimization problem.
+~ CMA-Search can be used to attack any parametric dataset.
+To find an in-distribution failure our methodology requires a classification model, a correctly classified data point, and the parametric representation of this data point.
+CMA-Search optimizes these parameters using evolutionary strategies to find a sample which is misclassified by the model.
+We used a gradient-free optimization method---Covariance Matrix Adaptation-Evolution Strategy (CMA-ES)~\cite{hansen1996adapting, hansen2016cma}.
 CMA-ES has been found to work reliably well with non-smooth optimization problems and especially with local optimization \cite{hansen2001completely}, which made it a perfect fit for our search strategy.
-In contrast to gradient based methods requiring high dimensions, our approach works well for as low as 3 dimensions.

-Algorithm~\ref{algg:cma} provides an outline of using \textit{CMA-Search} to find in-distribution adversarial examples by searching the vicinity of camera parameters.
-The algorithm for searching for adversarial examples using light parameters in rendered data, and within parametrically controlled unifrom data is analogous.
-In Fig.~\ref{fig:cma_examples} we show examples of in-distribution adversarial examples found by our \textit{CMA-Search} method over camera parameters.
-Starting with the correctly classified image (left), our method finds an image in the vicinity by slightly modifying camera parameters of the scene.
-As can be seen, subtle changes in 3D perspective can lead to drastic errors in classification.
-We also highlight the subtle changes in camera position (in black) and camera Look At (in blue) in the figure.
-To the best of our knowledge, this is the first evolutionary strategies based search method for finding in-distribution adversarial examples.

 Starting from the initial parameters, CMA-ES generates offspring by sampling from a multivariate normal (MVN) distribution i.e. mutating the original parameters.
 These offspring are then sorted based on the fitness function (classification probability), and the best ones are used to modify the mean and covariance matrix of the MVN for the next generation.
 The mean represents the current best estimate of the solution i.e. the maximum likelihood solution, while the covariance matrix dictates the direction in which the population should be directed in the next generation.
-The search is stopped either when a misclassification occurs, or after 15 iterations over scene parameters.
-For the simplistic parametrically controlled data, we check for a misclassification till 1500 iterations.
-More details on the exact subroutines for parameter update and theoretical underpinnings of the CMA-ES algorithm can be found in the documentation for pycma~\cite{hansen2019pycma} and the accompanying paper~\cite{hansen2016cma}.
+The search was stopped either when a misclassification occurred, or after $15$ iterations over scene parameters.
+For the simplistic parametrically controlled data, we checked for a misclassification till $1500$ iterations.